Maikel Garcia Player Props: Royals vs. Mets

 Maikel Garcia At The Plate

-- Garcia is batting .272 with 15 doubles, two triples, four home runs and 21 walks.
+- Garcia is hitting .273 with 15 doubles, two triples, four home runs and 22 walks.

-- Garcia is batting .190 during his last outings and is on a four-game hitting streak.
+- Garcia will look to extend his five-game hitting streak.
+He's batting .250 during his last games.

-- Looking at the 73 games he has played this year, he's homered in four of them (5.5%), and in 1.3% of his trips to the dish.
+- He has hit a long ball in four games this year (5.4%), leaving the park in 1.3% of his chances at the plate.

-- Garcia has driven in a run in 26 games this year (35.6%), including five games with more than one RBI (6.8%).
+- Garcia has an RBI in 27 of 74 games this season, with multiple RBI in six of them.
 He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.